 Skip to main content

 Extensions let you add new commands to the nuon CLI.
 Once installed, an extension called policies is available as nuon policies, just like a built-in command.
+Extensions are generally available and do not require preview flags.
 The extension system was heavily inspired by GitHub CLI extensions.

 Compiled vs interpreted extensions